01 of 07

 05 of 07

 Once the beans are thoroughly saturated, cover your brewing container with a lid or cling wrap.
-Place it in the refrigerator and let it steep for 12 hours, though you could do up to 24 hours.
+Place it in the refrigerator and let it steep for at least 12 hours.
+You could do up to 24 hours, depending on your personal taste.

-The timing is really convenient for morning coffee.
-Simply prepare it while making dinner and it will be ready to filter when you wake up.Continue to 6 of 7 below.
+The 12-hour timing is really convenient for morning coffee, too.
+Simply prepare it while making dinner the night before and it will be ready to filter when you wake up.Continue to 6 of 7 below.

 06 of 07

 Filtering the finished coffee is important.
-Any filter system will do, you just want to make sure to get as much of the coffee grounds out of the drink as possible.
+Any filter system will do, so use whatever's most convenient.
+You just want to make sure to remove as many coffee grounds as possible.

 You can also use a fine mesh strainer or sieve to catch the larger particles.
 If you find small grounds left over, run it through a paper or metal coffee filter.
-Using a funnel to get the coffee into your storage container can be of great help as well.
+Using a funnel can make it easier to get the coffee into your storage container as well.

 No matter which filter method you use, pour slowly.
-It's easy to go too fast and get overflow in your filter, creating a big mess of wet coffee grounds.Continue to 7 of 7 below.
+It's easy to go too fast and overflow the filter, creating a big mess of wet coffee grounds.Continue to 7 of 7 below.

 07 of 07